Aleksandra-Raykova/library-management/README.md

 python src/controller.py
 ```

+---

-Example Data
+## Example Data

 An example.json file is included.
-It can be loaded using the load_doc functionality to quickly populate the library with sample books.
+It can be loaded using the "9 Load" functionality to quickly populate the library with sample books.
+Then, write "example.json" as input.